plan-systems/design-docs/proof-of-correctness.md

 ## Proof of Requirements & Claims

-_Each numbered item here corresponds to the items in the Specifications & Requirements section_.
+_Each item here corresponds to each item in the [Specifications & Requirements](#Specifications-&-Requirements) section_.

 #### Proof of Signal Opacity